Graduate School:Tufts University

-I applied to the Rappaport Institute to serve as a Public Policy Summer Fellow with the aim of expanding my professional network in Boston and garner practical work experience.
-My goal was to establish a strong foundation for my graduate studies through a behind-‐the-‐scene look at the innovative food policy underway in Boston and an introduction to the actors and institutions involved.
-By anchoring me to a desk in the Mayor’s Office, the Rappaport Fellowship facilitated that foundation.
-What I did not anticipate was the way the Fellowship would broaden and deepen my intimacy with Boston.
-Beyond the connections promoted to other universities in the City, the Rappaport network and seminars invited me to sample local delicacies, explore the historic forces that shaped neighborhoods, and added layer upon layer to my awareness of the institutions that shape a city.
+Tori applied to the Rappaport Institute to serve as a Public Policy Summer Fellow with the aim of expanding her professional network in Boston and establishing a strong foundation for her graduate studies with a behind-¬‐the-¬‐scene look at the innovative food policy underway in Boston and an introduction to the actors and institutions involved.
+By anchoring Tori to a desk in the Mayor’s Office, the Rappaport Fellowship facilitated that foundation.